Abhranil2004/Geminex/Install.md

 The easiest way to deploy **Geminex** is via [Vercel](https://vercel.com):

-1. Push your code to a Git repository (GitHub, GitLab, etc.)
+1. Push your code to GitHub (or any Git provider)
-2. Import the project into Vercel
+2. Import the repo into Vercel
-3. Configure your environment variables
+3. Add your environment variables
-4. Deploy with a click!
+4. Deploy with one click!

-Or use the CLI:
+Or use the Vercel CLI:

 ```bash
 # Install Vercel CLI